dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 ~~~~~~~~~~~
 {: #figaaaahttps title="A + AAAA + HTTPS" }

-## Stub query for DS with MQType-Request for DNSKEY
+## Stub query for DS with MQType-Query for DNSKEY

-In this similar example, the primary QTYPE is for DS and the MQTYPE-Request
+In this similar example, the primary QTYPE is for DS and the MQTYPE-Query
 field only contains DNSKEY.

 Both the DS and DNSKEY records are returned, along with their corresponding